AttePiltonen/AttePiltonen.github.io/README.md

 Hi there!
 Welcome to the repository for my personal website.
+This website serves as a practicing ground for website development for myself, while also being a way to